-The Investment Manager has designed Global Contrarian in an attempt to produce high quality risk adjusted returns with a low correlation to broad-based equity market indices such as the S&P 500 or the MSCI world index.
-In an attempt to reduce volatility, the Investment Manager trading programme is not constructed based primarily on one-sided exposure to a particular market factor, such as long exposure to equity investments.
-Rather, the Investment Manager believes using a fully systematic strategy, which is fully automated, can produce high quality risk adjusted returns while mitigating the risk of significant drawdowns that can occur as a result of certain types of markets events.
-This systematic strategy estimates its own parameters based on new information, develops and creates signals and determines where to allocate risk capital based on assets under management.
-Global Contrarian is a directional program, meaning that it invests in the direction of the market.
+The Investment Manager has designed Global Diversified in an attempt to produce high quality risk adjusted returns with a low correlation to broad-based equity market indices such as the S&P 500 or the MSCI world index.
+In an attempt to reduce volatility, the Investment Manager's trading programme is not constructed based primarily on one-sided exposure to a particular market factor, such as long exposure to equity investments.
+Rather, the Investment Manager believes using multiple fully systematic strategies can produce high quality risk adjusted returns while mitigating the risk of significant drawdowns that can occur as a result of certain types of markets events.
+In addition, the allocation of capital is geographically diversified across permitted markets.
+This global and sector diversification also provides the Fund with opportunities to seek profits in a variety of market environments.

-The Global Contrarian trading programme is based on two main principles: (1) returns can be extracted from trends in the price movements of futures contracts; and (2) market prices are the key aggregator of information pertinent to making investment decisions.
+The Global Diversified trading programme is based on two main principles: (1) returns can be extracted from trends in the price movements of futures contracts; and (2) market prices are the key aggregator of information pertinent to making investment decisions.

-The Investment Manager's on-going research seeks to develop and implement adaptive, quantitative trading systems that select the optimal mix of technical indicators in each market and use them to dynamically determine optimum portfolio allocations, thereby allocating risk to markets according to a forecast of risk-adjusted profitability.
+The Investment Manager's on-going research seeks to develop and implement adaptive, quantitative trading systems that select a mix of indicators in each market and use them to dynamically determine portfolio allocations, thereby allocating risk to markets according to a forecast of risk-adjusted profitability.